Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    - To register a callback for repeat mode change commands, use `mc_server_set_repeat_mode_cmd_received_cb()`.
    - To register a callback for played item, playback state, and playback position change commands in playlist, use  `mc_server_set_playlist_cmd_received_cb()`.
    - To register a callback for a custom command, use `mc_server_set_custom_cmd_received_cb()`.

-   /* Since Tizen 5.5, following APIs are supported */
+   /* Since Tizen 5.5, following APIs are also supported */
    - To register a callback for subtitles change commands, use `mc_server_set_subtitles_cmd_received_cb()`.
    - To register a callback for 360 mode change commands, use `mc_server_set_360_mode_cmd_received_cb()`.
    - To register a callback for display mode change commands, use `mc_server_set_display_mode_cmd_received_cb()`.